novica/cvnn/novica-nakov-cv.rst

  Novica Nakov
 ==============

 **tl;dr** MA in International Relatoins.
-Boring bill-paying day job.
+Bill-paying day job.
 Spending rest of the time on Free Software and related topics.
 It seems I talk a lot.
 Can write.
 Constantly learning new things about technology.

 **Email:** nnovica@gmail.com